 Step 6: Final Note:

 That is all for this tutorial.
 Now you can boot an OS into any Raspberry Pi.
-In next tutorial I will be sharing how to use Raspberry Pi to control your projects.
+In next tutorial I have shared how to use Raspberry Pi in headless mode

 If you are interested in robotics and still in the learning process , Check out my first eBook "Mini WiFi Robot" where you will learn everything you need to get started with robotics.